NuevoFoundation/workshops/content/english/sql_workshop/activity11/_index.md

 ## Party with the Inhabitants!

-You are tasked to choose which food to bring to the party!
-Each city has their own favorite food and you need to decide which foods to have at the party!
-To figure out what food to bring, lets go over the GROUP BY command.
+You are tasked to choose which food to serve at the party!
+Each city has their own favorite food and you need to decide which ones to have at the party!
+Let's use the `GROUP BY` command to figure out what to bring.

-### What the GROUP BY command does
+### What the `GROUP BY` command does

 ![Explain](assets/group.png)

-## Task 11: Help bring food to the party!
+### Task 11: Using the database called 'planet' with the column 'favorite_food', find out what to bring to the party!
-Enter the command to figure what to bring!
+{{%notice tip%}}
+Hint: The command follows closely to the example above.
+{{%/notice%}}

 {{< rawhtml >}}